-Table 17.4.Estimated catch-in-numbers at age (in millions) of Atka mackerel from the Aleutian Islands.
-These data were used to tune the age-structured analysis.
+Table 17.4.Estimated catch-in-numbers at age (in millions) of Atka mackerel from the BSAI region, 1978-2012.
+These data were used in fitting the age-structured model.

 ^a Too few fish were sampled for age structures in 1989 to construct an age-length key.